utexas-bwi/bluetooth_bridge/bluetooth_port_manager/README.md

 NOTE: the above is necessary when creating serial port objects.
 Since the utilization of system calls, running the `Manager` with sudo is required anyway.

+Finally, install the library locally.
+In the root of the project run

+   $ pip install -e . --no-deps

 ## How to Use

 ### Fill in the whitelist